-- 118. Across numerous counties, poll watchers observed poll workers mishandling spoiled mail-in or absentee ballots brought to the polling place by voters who intended to vote in-person.
+126. Across numerous counties, poll watchers observed poll workers mishandling spoiled mail-in or absentee ballots brought to the polling place by voters who intended to vote in-person.
 Rather than disposing of the spoiled ballots securely, the spoiled ballots were instead placed in unsecured boxes or in stacks of paper despite the protests of voters or poll watchers.
 For instance in Centre County, a poll worker observed mail-in ballots being improperly spoiled.
-The workers placed the mail-in ballots returned to the polling place by in-person voters in a bag without writing "void" on them or otherwise destroying them. - 119.
-In at least one case, a voter brought the voter's own secrecy envelope to the polling place after realizing that the voter had failed to include it when returning the mail-in ballot.
-The voter was not permitted to submit a provisional ballot in accordance with the statute. - 120.
-In Allegheny County, Plaintiffs have received reports that poll workers were observing voters vote provisionally in such a way that the poll worker could determine which candidates the elector voted on their provisional ballot. - 121.
-In Centre County, a poll worker reported that persons appearing at the polls and admitting that they were New Jersey voters, rather than Pennsylvania voters, were nonetheless provided provisional ballots on which to vote.
+The workers placed the mail-in ballots returned to the polling place by in-person voters in a bag without writing "void" on them or otherwise destroying them.

+127. In at least one case, a voter brought the voter's own secrecy envelope to the polling place after realizing that the voter had failed to include it when returning the mail-in ballot.
+The voter was not permitted to submit a provisional ballot in accordance with the statute.

+128. In Allegheny County, poll workers were observing voters vote provisionally in such a way that the poll worker could determine which candidates the elector voted on their provisional ballot.

+129. In Centre County, a poll worker reported that persons appearing at the polls and admitting that they were New Jersey voters, rather than Pennsylvania voters, were nonetheless provided provisional ballots on which to votes.

-- 122. In Chester County, a representative watcher present during the precanvass observed the elections workers counting a reported 15% of mail-in ballots that were sliced or otherwise damaged during the mechanized ballot opening process.
-Some of those ballots were cut in half and workers had a hard time identifying how to address and/or to rectify the issue. - 123.
-In Chester County, an observer witnessed a flawed resolution process for over-voted and under-voted ballots.
+130. In Chester County, an observer witnessed a flawed resolution process for overvoted and under-voted ballots.
 The observer witnessed one election worker responsible for resolving over-voted and under-voted ballots by subjectively determining who the elector intended to choose on the empty votes.
-The observer reports that in numerous instances the election worker altered the over-voted ballot by changing votes that had been marked for Donald J. Trump to another candidate. - 124.
-In Delaware County, an observer at the county office observed issues related to mail-in voted ballots being scanned through machines four or five times before finally being counted.
-When a voting machine warehouse supervisor arrived to address whether the machine was malfunctioning, the supervisor instead reported that the bar codes on the ballots must be "defective." - 125.
-In Delaware County, poll watchers observed in at least seven (7) different polling locations numerous instances of voters who were told they had registered to vote by mail, but were given regular ballots, rather than provisional ballots, and were not made to sign in the registration book.
+The observer reports that in numerous instances the election worker altered the over-voted ballot by changing votes that had been marked for Donald J. Trump to another candidate.

+131. In Delaware County, an observer at the county office observed issues related to mail-in voted ballots being scanned through machines four or five times before finally being counted.
+When a voting machine warehouse supervisor arrived to address whether the machine was malfunctioning, the supervisor instead reported that the bar codes on the ballots must be "defective."

+132. In Delaware County, poll watchers observed in at least seven (7) different polling locations numerous instances of voters who were told they had registered to vote by mail, but were given regular ballots, rather than provisional ballots, and were not made to sign in the registration book.